DRAFT - Stop Sucking at Async and Threading

 1.8 A Brief History of The Async Keyword

 Now let's get into the async you probably already know about, the async keyword.
 Async all began with F#.
 F# is a functional programming language created in 2005 by the F# Software Foundation and Microsoft.
 In 2010, F# 2.0 was released and "invented async", but not async as we know it today.
 I'm far from an expert in F#, but in Section 6.3.10 of The F# 2.0 Language Specification lies the first usage of the await keyword as well as a ! symbol, which appears to denote asynchronous execution of "computation expressions".
-This section also talks about monads for some reason.
-Haskell mention, let's go.
+This section also talks about monads.
+Nerds.

 Jumping forward to 2012, Microsoft releases C# 5.0.
 Looking at the Language Specification for C# 5.0, we can see that section 15.15 talks about "Async Functions", and section 12.8.8 talks about "Await Expressions".
 Now this sounds more like modern async.